 That key is called SEO, or Search Engine Optimization.
 I know, sounds scary, right?
 If you’re new to blogging, you’ve most likely seen enough cryptic acronyms already.

 In this post, I’ll walk you through what is search engine optimization, how SEO works, and why it’s so important to you as a blogger.
-I’ll also show you a few proven SEO tips for bloggers you can use right away to grow your website traffic.
+I’ll also show you a few proven SEO tips for bloggers you can use right away to grow your website traffic faster.

 I know there are tons of SEO tutorials out there.
-However, they are often too difficult for complete beginners to understand.
+But they are often too advanced for beginner bloggers.

 This article is different.
 You will walk away with a basic understanding of how SEO works and a few easy but powerful SEO tips for beginners.